The Pingxi Crags

 The view back down to Cimu.

-At the summit we were greeted by statues of the Buddhas of the Three Families and a solitary statue of Guanyin further on.
+At the summit we were welcomed by statues of the Buddhas of the Three Families and, further on, a solitary statue of Guanyin.
 Differing from Xiaozi and Cimu, there was no wooden marker or steel post, instead we found a stone painted with the name and height of the peak.
 This was the most spacious summit of the three we’d visited, but despite being the highest it had the least views due to the tree cover.

 The peak of Cimu (bottom) with the steps dropping down its face.
-Unlike Xiaozi and Putuo which rate being called “Mountain”, Cimu is just a “Peak”, presumably because it’s not a high point in its own right.
+Unlike Xiaozi and Putuo which rate being called “Mountain”, Cimu is merely a “Peak”, perhaps because it’s not a high point in its own right.

-We lingered at the summit, enjoying the atmosphere of the place.
+We lingered at the summit, enjoying its atmosphere.
 The trees provided us with shelter from the wind and rain while we topped up with snacks.
-After a rest we retraced our route back down to the main trail and past the Cimu side track, then continued over the far side of the saddle.
+After a rest we retraced our route back down to the main trail, past the Cimu side track, and continued over the far side of the saddle.

 Fog blanketed the forest below the saddle.

-The track followed a stream that ran along a small valley that ran down to the Keelung River.
+The track followed a stream running along a small valley leading down to the Keelung River.
 There were occasional crashed sky lanterns perched in the trees here too.
 And once again I found more of those small pipes following the track.
-I began wondering whether out here the townsfolk had to find their own water, and had rigged up their own supplies?
+I wondered whether the townsfolk out here had to source their own water, and had rigged up their own plumbing?

-We emerged from the forest at a trailhead carpark, still buzzing from the thrills of the walk.
-It hadn’t been a long walk measured in kilometres, but had packed in so much that it had really been something special.
-Even the weather had been a positive, adding to an already dramatic landscape.
+We emerged from the forest at a trailhead carpark, buzzing from the thrills of the walk.
+It hadn’t been a long walk measured in kilometres, but had packed in so much that it had been a special experience.
+Even the weather had been a positive, accentuating an already dramatic landscape.

 Soon we were back in the town, where we followed the tiny streets to the railway station.
-While waiting for the train we admired the view up into the mountains where we’d spent the day, the rugged peaks half hidden by the cloud that seethed through them.
+While waiting for the train we admired the view up into the mountains where we’d spent the day, the rugged peaks half hidden by the cloud seething through them.

 Footnotes

-5. Xiaozi is the lowest of the three crags.
-Cimu is 410 metres, and Putuo is 450 metres.
+- Xiaozi is the lowest of the three crags at 360 metres.
+Cimu is 410 metres, and Putuo is 450 metres. ↩︎